 |60 GPM||15 HP||12 A||11 kW||0.18 kW per GPM|

-Disc centrifuges sizing is based on the flow rate of each centrifuge for a specific fluid.
-For example, all Alfa Laval disc centrifuges have an OEM published flow rate chart, which provides the expected capacity for specific fluid like diesel, fuel oil, hydraulic oil, etc.
+Disc centrifuge sizing is based on the flow rate of each centrifuge for a specific fluid.
+For example, all Alfa Laval centrifuges have an OEM-published flow rate chart, which provides the expected capacity for specific fluids like diesel, fuel oil, hydraulic oil, etc.

 The user should also consider another essential fact about disc centrifuges.
-The ‘rated’ capacity of a centrifuge has not much relevance in the practical application of centrifuges.
+The ‘rated’ capacity of a centrifuge has little relevance in the practical application of centrifuges.
 The rated capacity is the hydraulic swallowing capacity of a centrifuge to prevent overflow.

 In real terms, the actual processing capacity is lesser than the ‘rated’ capacity.
-Based on the discussion above, the actual processing capacity is totally dependent on the process-liquid properties and contaminant properties.
+Based on the discussion above, the actual processing capacity depends on the process-liquid and contaminant properties.

 In other words, the same centrifuge model has different capacities for different liquids.
-This difference goes back to Stokes’ law, wherein the centrifuge efficiency is dependent on the viscosity of the fluid, amongst other factors.
+This difference goes back to Stokes’ law, wherein the centrifuge efficiency is dependent on the fluid's viscosity, amongst other factors.